Analysis | The best prop bets for Super Bowl LV

 No -150

 Though this prop didn’t hit in last year’s game, a team has gone for two in eight of the past 11 Super Bowls.
-And even though neither team went for two all that much in the regular season — both tried only twice, with the Chiefs converting both attempts and the Bucs failing on both — the final-game desperation makes this plus-money bet one worth looking at.
+And even though neither team went for two all that much in the regular season — both tried only twice, with the Chiefs converting both attempts and the Bucs failing each time — the final-game desperation makes this plus-money bet one worth looking at.
 Tampa Bay also went for two in the second quarter of its first-round game against Washington, failing to convert.

 — Matt Bonesteel